SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 - a file can be accessed by several processes (i.e. a shared resource)
 - a file can be located given a path name

+To the user the file system basically consists of directories (folders) and files, while the behind scenes implementation may consist of a system of [nodes](https://en.wikipedia.org/wiki/Inode), that point to data blocks, and information about the status of the [nodes](https://en.wikipedia.org/wiki/Inode).

+To make writing to files in the file system resilient to crashes, mechanism like [journalling](https://en.wikipedia.org/wiki/Journaling_file_system) may be used.
+Journalling basically entails logging the modifications intended to be made, such that if the modifications are interrupted the logs can be used to recover and finish or repeat the modifications.

 # Software engineering

 ## Database technology